irtiq7/CreativePromptAI/README.md

 1. **Easy Dependency Management**: With a single click, install all necessary dependencies like `diffusers`, `torch`, and `Pillow`.
 No more hassle with manual installations!

-2. **Model Loading Made Simple**: Load your preferred AI models effortlessly.
+2. **Model Loading Made Simple**: Load your preferred AI models effortlessly from **HuggingFace**.
 Just enter the model ID and download path, and let Creative Prompt AI handle the rest.
 It even supports LoRA weights for enhanced image generation.

 3. **Customizable Prompts**: Generate stunning images by simply entering your desired prompt.
 Whether it's "pixel, a cute corgi" or any other creative idea, watch your vision come to life.